PoCInnovation/Pool2023/Security/day03/README.md

 **Day purposes**

-You can find every exercices on PathWar :
+You will find every exercices on PathWar : https://pathwar.poc-innovation.fr/challenges

-:heavy_check_mark: BurpSuite
+You will find different challenges to exploit, then you have to enter the flag you obtained on PoC's ctfd website : challs.poc-innovation.com

+Here are the challenges names for this pool :

+- HelloWorld
+- Training: Sqli
+- Training: Include
+- Training: HTTP
+- Training: Brute
+- Antou
+- Lenna
+- Ylano
+- Ismy
+- Python SSTI
+- Luigi
+- Mario
+- Image Board
+- Upload Hi!

 > Made with :heart: by PoC